dyegosutil/aws-s3-presigned-post/README.md

 ```

 # Issues
-- Add formatting standards according to what is accepted by the community
 - scan for any vulnerabilities in dependencies or code betterment.
-- Use Value Objects

 to be done: Add adapted desc of this text: